Carlos Santana Player Props: Pirates vs. Cubs

 Carlos Santana At The Plate

-- Santana has picked up a hit in 56.9% of his 58 games this season, with more than one hit in 19.0% of them.
+- In 57.6% of his 59 games this season, Santana has picked up at least one hit.
+He's also had 12 multi-hit games.

-- He has homered in four games this year (6.9%), homering in 1.6% of his trips to the dish.
+- He has gone deep in five games this year (8.5%), leaving the park in 2% of his trips to the plate.

-- Santana has had at least one RBI in 34.5% of his games this season (20 of 58), with more than one RBI six times (10.3%).
-He has also been responsible for three or more of his team's runs in two contests.
+- Santana has an RBI in 21 of 59 games this season, with multiple RBI in seven of them.
+He has also driven in three or more of his team's runs in three contests.

-- In 32.8% of his games this year, he has scored at least once.
-And he's had four games with multiple runs (6.9%).
+- He has scored in 20 games this season, with multiple runs four times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.